BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 #Background Information and Related Work

 The chapter presents background information, terminology and the related work drawn upon in the rest of this thesis.
-It provides a background for readers who might not be familiar with workload characterisation of programs or the performance metrics and composition of current HPC systems.
+It provides a background for readers who might not be familiar with workload characterisation of programs, the associated performance metrics or composition of current HPC systems and how their performance is evaluated.
 It begins with the definition of accelerators and a brief survey regarding their use in supercomputing and presents the hardware agnostic programming framework -- OpenCL.
 The dwarf taxonomy is introduced along with a representative sample of benchmark suites which incorporate this taxonomy.

-## Accelerator Architectures and the increasing diversity in HPC {#sec:chapter2-accelerator-architectures}
+## Accelerator Architectures and their increasing diversity in HPC {#sec:chapter2-accelerator-architectures}

-Existing heterogeneous SC systems include:
+Accelerators, in this setting, refer to any form of specialised hardware which may accelerate a given application code.
+These include CPU, GPU, FPGA, DSP, ASIC and MIC devices.
+High-performance computing (HPC) hardware is becoming increasingly heterogeneous using a larger number of accelerators on a node.
+A major motivation for this is to reduce energy use; indeed, without significant improvements in energy efficiency, the cost of exascale computing will be prohibitive.
+From June 2016 to June 2017, the average energy efficiency of the top 10 of the Green500 supercomputers rose by 2.3x, from 4.8 to 11.1 gigaflops per watt [@feldman_2017].
+For many systems, this was made possible by highly energy-efficient Nvidia Tesla P100 GPUs.
+In addition to GPUs, future HPC architectures are also likely to include nodes with FPGA, DSP, ASIC and MIC components.
+A single node may be heterogeneous, containing multiple different computing devices; moreover, an HPC system may offer nodes of different types.

-* Cori system at Lawrence Berkeley National Laboratory comprises 2,388 Cray XC40 nodes with Intel Haswell Central Processing Units (CPUs), and 9,688 Intel Xeon Phi nodes [@declerck2016cori].
+For example, the Cori system at Lawrence Berkeley National Laboratory comprises 2,388 Cray XC40 nodes with Intel Haswell CPUs, and 9,688 Intel Xeon Phi nodes [@declerck2016cori].
-* The Summit supercomputer at Oak Ridge National Laboratory is based on the IBM Power9 CPU, which includes both NVLINK [@morgan_2016], a high bandwidth interconnect between Nvidia GPUs; and CAPI, an interconnect to support FPGAs and other accelerators. [@morgan_2017]
+The Summit supercomputer at Oak Ridge National Laboratory is based on the IBM Power9 CPU, which includes both NVLINK [@morgan_2016], a high bandwidth interconnect between Nvidia GPUs; and CAPI, an interconnect to support FPGAs and other accelerators [@morgan_2017].

-Future HPC systems include:

-* Fujitsu’s Post-K [@morgan_2016_postk], and
-* Cray’s CS-400, which forms the platform for the Isambard supercomputer [@feldman_2017_isambard].
+Promising next-generation architectures include Fujitsu's Post-K [@morgan_2016_postk], and Cray's CS-400, which forms the platform for the Isambard supercomputer [@feldman_2017_isambard].
 Both architectures use ARM cores alongside other conventional accelerators, with several Intel Xeon Phi and Nvidia P100 GPUs per node.

-\todo[inline]{increase the list next generation SC systems}
-\todo[inline]{reference energy usage of these systems as a motivation}

 ## The Open Compute Language Setting

 OpenCL (Open Compute Language) is a standard that allows computationally intensive codes to be written once and run efficiently on any compliant accelerator device.
-OpenCL is supported on a wide range of systems including CPU, GPU and FPGA devices.
+OpenCL is supported on a wide range of systems including CPU, GPU, FPGA, DSP and MIC devices.
 While it is possible to write application code directly in OpenCL, it may also be used as a base to implement higher-level programming models.
 This technique was shown by Mitra et al., [@mitra2014implementation] where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
-Having a common back-end in the form of OpenCL allows a direct comparison of identical code across diverse architectures, including FPGAs.
+Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures.

 OpenCL programs comprise of a host side and a device side and the program progression is always the same.
 The Host is responsible for querying the suitable platforms, vendor OpenCL runtime drivers, and establishing a context on the selected devices.
 Next, the host sets up memory buffers, compiles a kernel program for each device -- the final compiled device binaries are generated for each specific device instruction set architecture (ISA).

-On the device-side, the user has very influence, a majority of the work is implemented by the hardware vendor as an OpenCL runtime.
+On the device-side, the developer code is en-queued for execution.
-The only user instructions preformed on the device is the original kernel source code.
+Device-side code is typically small intensive sub-regions of programs and is known as the kernel.
 Kernel code is written in a subset of the C programming language.
 Special functions exist to determine a threads id, this can occur via getting a global index in a given dimension directly, with `get_group_id`, or determined using `get_group_id`, `get_local_size` and `get_local_id` in each dimension.

 The host side is then notified once the device has completed execution -- this takes the form of either the host waiting on the `clFinish` command or if the host does not the computed results yet, say for an intermediate result on which a second kernel will operate on the same data, a `clFlush` function call.
 Once all device execution has completed and the host has been notified the results are transferred back to the host from the device.
-Finally the context established on the device is freed.
+Finally, the context established on the device is freed.

+The selection of parameters on the host side can have a large impact on performance.
+One primary reason is that different accelerators benefit from different levels of parallelism -- or how many threads are executed concurrently -- for instance, GPU devices usually need a high degree of arithmetic intensive parallelism to offset the (relatively) narrow I/O pipeline, CPUs on the other hand are more general purpose and the switching of threads has a greater penalty on performance.
-Tuning, or parameters that can be set to positively impact on performance, in the OpenCL setting can occur by influencing the workgroup size.
+The tuning of such parameters can positively impact performance, in the OpenCL setting by primarily influencing the workgroup size.
 In essence, the global work items can be viewed from the data-parallelism perspective.
 Global work indicates the number of threads or instances of a kernel to execute in total.
 Additionally, these work items can be run in teams -- denoted local work groups.
 Each local work group has a given size, and as previously mentioned can be determined on the device side, in the kernel code, with `get_local_id`.
 Incorrectly setting the number of local work groups and therefore also the size of each work group can impact on performance directly.
 Thankfully recent work shows these parameters can be automatically optimised for any accelerator architecture and is discussed in the Autotuning [Section @sec:chapter2-autotuning] further on in this chapter.
+OpenCL codes can be written to be easily linked with auto-tuners -- such as allowing the local work group size being set from the command line or as a macro in the pre-processor, these are set during execution and during compilation respectively.

-Kernel compilation flags are an additional tuning arguments which affects runtime performance of accelerator specific OpenCL kernel codes.
+Kernel compilation flags are an additional tuning argument which affects runtime performance of accelerator specific OpenCL kernel codes.
 These flags are set on the host side during the `clBuildProgram` procedure.
-Pre-processor macros can be defined -- which in turn allows various loop level parallelism constructs to be enabled or disabled.
+Pre-processor macros can also be defined on the kernel side which allows various loop level parallelism constructs to be enabled or disabled.
-Math intrinsic options can also be set to disable double floating point precision, and change how denormalised numbers are handled.
+Mathematical intrinsic options can also be set to disable double floating point precision, and change how denormalised numbers are handled.
 Other optimisations include using the strictest aliasing rules, use of the fast fused multiply and add instruction (with reduced precision), ignoring the signedness of floating point zeros and relaxed, finite or unsafe math operations.
 Thankfully, these can also be corrected using autotuning for both kernel specific and device specific optimisations.